-Building a business is a teamwork and everyone in the team brings a different expertise.
+Building a business is teamwork, and everyone in the team brings a different expertise.
 Sri started this journey with a co-founder who was focused on the product side.
-He also brought in two early employees to the company where they became the VP of Algorithms and CTO today.
+He also brought in two early employees to the company, where they became the VP of Algorithms and CTO today.
 Sri brought his technical experience and network with retailers from his past businesses to the team.
 Instantly, they had a core team.
 They slowly built the technical team and relied on Sri’s sales abilities in the early days of the business.
 Later on, they hired a director of customer success and a couple of sales directors.

 Listen as a podcast: The full interview with Sri.